There's just over a week remaining for buy-to-let landlords to file their self-assessment tax returns for the 2019-20 tax year.

 Normally you would be issued with an automatic £100 fine for filing after 31 January, but on 25 January HMRC announced it is waiving fines as long as you submit your tax return before 28 February.
 However, the deadline to pay your 2019-20 bill is still 31 January.
-Read our news story for more.
+Read our for more.

 Here, Which? takes a look at the key things landlords need to know when filing their 2019-20 returns, including which expenses can be deducted and what support is in place if the pandemic means you'll struggle to pay on time.